 \section{Background and Motivation}

-As stated in \S\ref{sec:control_related_work}, most previous methods for fluid control have been computationally inefficient due to the inherently high-DOF nature of fluids.
+As stated in \S\ref{sec:control_related_work}, most existing methods for fluid control are often computationally inefficient due to the inherently high-DOF nature of fluids.
 Several approaches have attempted to reduce DOFs by changing the representation of the control forces~\cite{tang-2021, chen-2024, mcnamara-2004}.
-We take an alternate approach of \emph{reducing the domain size} of the control problem, which is motivated by several observations: \begin{itemize}
+In contrast, we take an alternate approach by \emph{reducing the spatial and temporal domain size} of the control problem.
+This design is motivated by following observations: \begin{itemize}

-\item It is fairly easy to set up a simulation to capture the overall desired motion (e.g., water should slide down a rocky slope), but there may be localized details that would be painstaking to achieve by adjusting simulation parameters/initial conditions (e.g., the splash off of this rock at this time does not look quite right).
+\item It is often straightforward to set up a simulation to produce the overall desired motion (e.g., water flowing down a rocky slope), but achieving specific local details through manual adjustment of simulation parameters or initial conditions can be painstaking (e.g., modifying the shape or trajectory of a particular splash generated by a rock at a specific moment).

-\item Solutions to \emph{global} control problems (i.e., using control DOFs covering the entire simulation) have \emph{localized} solutions when given local objectives, suggesting that global control is unnecessary.
-This is visualized in Fig.\ref{fig:global_vs_localized_force}.